Year of the Cat (song): Composition

-In the Vietnamese zodiac, the Cat is one of the twelve signs, corresponding to the Rabbit in the Chinese zodiac.
-At the time of the song's relese, the most recent Y ar of the Rabbit had been 11 February 1975 to 30 J uary 1976; thus, the song was written and recorded in the Vietnamese Yar of the Cat.
+In the Vietnamese zodiac, the Cat is one of the twelve signs.
+At the time of the song's release, the most recent Year of the Cat had been 11 February 1975 to 30 January 1976; thus, the song was written and recorded in the Vietnamese Year of the Cat.

-The song began as "Foot of the Stage", a song written by Stewart in 1966 after seeing a performance by comedian Tony H cock whose patter about "being a complete loser" who might as well "end t all right here" drew laughs from he audience: Stewart's intuitive response that Hancock was in genuine despair led to the writing of "Foot of the Stage".
+The song began as "Foot of the Stage", a song written by Stewart in 1966 after seeing a performance by comedian Tony Hancock whose patter about "being a complete loser" who might as well "end it all right here" drew laughs from the audience: Stewart's intuitive response that Hancock was in genuine despair led to the writing of "Foot of the Stage".
 It was the melody for this never-recorded song to which Stewart set the lyrics of "Year of the Cat" in 1975.
 Pianist Peter Wood was given a co-writing credit on the song.
 Stewart explained Wood's involvement in the creation of "Year of the Cat" during a concert in Edmonds, Washington in November 2017.
 He recalled that he was opening for Linda Ronstadt during a 1975 tour of the United States and receiving a decidedly mixed reaction from audiences when he noticed the pianist (presumably Wood) using a catchy chord progression during soundchecks.
 Stewart asked if he could add words to the notes, but the pianist said no. Stewart incorporated the notes into the melodic line of "The Year of the Cat" anyway.